varunjoshi27/Java_Programs/README.md

 I have made a program using Java Language
 Which have the following Functionalities :-
 - It can check Weather the year is a leap year or not

+# Greatest
+This program is made in such a way that the user have to input three numbers.

+Which have the Functionalities :-
+- It will tell you that which is the greatest number of the three numbres entred by the user